elenajusto/space_robotics_a3/README.md

 ### Advanced 4: Online roadmap construction
 - **Goal**: *Build a navigation roadmap online as the robot explores the Martian cave.*

+need to run the launch, then navigate, then the autonomy file.
+Then you must set the mode paameter with this line:
+ * ros2 param set /cave_explorer_node mode advanced4
+ Otherwise it defaults to just explorering normally and will not publish markers

 ### Advanced 5: Persistent monitoring
 - **Goal**: *Repeatedly visit a set of key points in the environment.*